subharatti/subharatti/README.md

 - **Automation:** Scripting for timed operations, sensor-based triggers, hardware responses

 ### 🌟 Personal Interests
-- Tech in education and accessibility
-- Designing engaging STEM experiences for younger audiences
 - Building intuitive hardware-software systems that "just make sense"
 - Constantly tinkering, whether it’s electronics, new code, or odd projects for fun
 - Learning new languages and exploring how code and culture intersect